Lubombo Transfrontier Conservation Area: Maputo Elephant Reserve

 Now known as Maputo Special Reserve (or Reserva Especial de Maputo in Portuguese), this 1040 km2 reserve is situated in the southernmost part of Mozambique, 79 km south of Maputo, in the province of Maputo.
 It is bounded on the east by the Indian Ocean, and on the west by the Rio Maputo.

-In 1975 before the Mozambique civil war, vast numbers of wildlife including 65 White Rhinoceros were relocated from Umfolozi Game Reserve in Kwazulu Natal, South Africa.
-Sadly no rhinoceros and only some 200 elephant survived the 14-year war.
+In 1975, before the Mozambican Civil War, vast numbers of wildlife including 65 southern white rhinoceros were relocated from Umfolozi Game Reserve in Kwazulu Natal, South Africa.
+Sadly, no rhinos and only some 200 elephants survived the 14-year war.

 The elephant reserve is now threatened by industrial development.

-On 18 July 2012 Macauhub News Agency reported that a public tender will be issued for selection of the company that will carry out the studies of the economic feasibility of building a deep water port an Techobanine.
+On 18 July 2012, Macauhub News Agency reported that a public tender will be issued for selection of the company that will carry out the studies of the economic feasibility of building a deep water port an Techobanine.

 The Mozambique Transport and Communications Minister, Paulo Zucula, said the master plan for the project had recently been completed, and that the proposal was due to be presented soon to the Council of Ministers.
-The port complex is expected to cover an area of 30,000 hectares, and will have an additional area of 11,000 hectares for industrial development, as well as capacity to process 200 million tons of cargo.
+The port complex is expected to cover an area of 300 km2, and will have an additional area of 110 km2 for industrial development, as well as capacity to process 200 million tons of cargo.

-The Techobanine region is 70km from Maputo and 20km north of Ponta do Ouro.
+The Techobanine region is 70 km from Maputo and 20 km north of Ponta do Ouro.